qgis/QGIS-Documentation/source/user_manual/introduction/decorations.rst

 .. _figure_decorations_3:

 .. figure: /static/user_manual/introduction/scale_bar.png
-   :align: centre
+   :align: center
+   :width: 20em

    Figure Decorations 3: The Scale Bar |nix|

 .. tip:: Settings of Decorations

-   When you save a .qgs project, any changes you have made to NorthArrow, ScaleBar and Copyright plugins will be saved in the project and restored the next time you load the project.
+   When you save a .qgs project, any changes you have made to NorthArrow, ScaleBar and Copyright will be saved in the project and restored the next time you load the project.